pan-training/training-catalogue/README.md

 Processing content check better fix (thanks to fbacall from tess).

 Workflows now use the PaNET ontology too.

+Small fix that makes the url checker work for external resources.

 The rest will be done progressively and this README will be updated.